spmeesseman/vscode-taskexplorer/README.md

 * v1.12 - Batch/Bash file Task Provider - Open and launch batch scripts in Windows and bash scripts in Unix
 * v1.13 - NSIS Task Provider - Open and launch NSIS installer scripts

-## Configuring excludes and ant inicludes with glob patterns
+## Configuring excludes and ant includes with glob patterns

+> Note that the glob pattern "\*\*/node_modules/\*\*" is applied by default in all cases.

+The setting 'exclude' defines a string or an array of strings of file patterns to ignore.
+The setting applies to all script types.
+The string(s) must be glob pattern(s), for example:

+    taskExplorer.exclude: [ "**/.vscode-test/**", "**/out/**" ]

-The settings 'exclude' and 'includeAnt' are arrays of strings used to define file patterns to ignore, or file patterns to include which would have normally been ignored.
-The strings must be glob patterns, for example:
+The setting 'includeAnt' is a string or an array of strings used to define file patterns to include which would have normally been ignored by the internal Ant Task Provider.
+By default, only ant files named [Bb]uild.xml are considered.
+The string(s) must be glob pattern(s), for example:

     taskExplorer.includeAnt: [ "**/extraTasks.xml", "**/scripts/ant/*.xml" ]